Submissions

 2. Information about conflict of interest: Any conflict or no conflict of interest, should be declared and described clearly and explicitly.

-3. A statement that all of the authors have directly participated in the planning, execution, or analysis of the study and resulting paper, and have read and approved the version submitted.
-Please define the contribution of each author separately – without this statement the paper will not be processed for peer review!
+3. A statement that all the authors have directly participated in the planning, execution, or analysis of the study and resulting paper, and have read and approved the version submitted.
+Please define the contribution of each author separately – without this statement, the paper will not be processed for peer review!

-4. The authors confirm that the submitted manuscript has been either written or reviewed for quality of language by a native English speaker or alternatively professionally edited.
-Please note that manuscripts written in poor English will be rejected without possibility for further consideration.
+4. The authors confirm that the submitted manuscript has been either written or reviewed for quality of language by a native English speaker or professionally edited.
+Please note that manuscripts written in poor English will be rejected without the possibility for further consideration.

 5. Authors submitting manuscripts with any personal information of patients must also confirm in their cover letter and the text of the manuscript that they have obtained the patients’ written informed consent for print and electronic publication of the report.
 Do not send the signed consent to the journal, but do include a statement to that effect.
 This applies if any of the identifying information, including names, initials, or hospital numbers, was submitted in written descriptions, photographs, or pedigrees.